varsha5595/csc510-project/README.md

 ### Idea for the Experimentation

 The primary idea for the experiment is to provide the participants(lab rats) with a clear setup for interaction with the service.
 As we mentioned, the experiment is planned to be run in pairs.
+As a result, the team picking up this project will simply need to configure following things:
+- A general Postman account with a single collection but multiple APIs. ([steps](#step-1-:-setup-postman))
+    - The developer half of the lab rats will interact with this Postman account where they will change APIs and our Sync Ends service will take care of the rest.
+    - The login credentials and api key of the postman account will need to shared with the API Developers.
+So please create an account(s) keeping that in mind.
-As a result, the team picking up this project will simply have to configure a general Postman account with a single collection but multiple APIs.
-The developer half of the lab rats will interact with this Postman account where they will change APIs and our Sync Ends service will take care of the rest.
-For the tester half of lab rats, they will need to be added to a Slack channel along with configuring a Slack Bot which interacts with our Sync Ends service.
-We leave it upto the team picking up this project to define whether they will add all pairs of participants in a common Slack channel or make multiple Slack channels for different experiments.
+- A Slack channel along with configuring a Slack Bot which interacts with our Sync Ends service. ([steps](#step-2-:-create-a-slack-workspace-and-integrate-slack-bot))
+    - For the tester half of lab rats, they will need to be added to this channel.
+> We leave it upto the team picking up this project to define whether they will add all pairs of participants in a common Slack channel or make multiple Slack channels for different experiments.
 The same goes for the Postman Collection part. <br>

 The experiment will have two phases.
 (1) A pair of people NOT using our system and performing the experiment (2) The same pair of people now using our system and performing the experiment.
 This would ensure that the same group of people who experienced the absence can now, hopefully, understand the importance of the Sync Ends service and can benefit from it.